dashjim/aws-chinese-doc-auto-switcher-chrome-extension/README.md

 * Load the folder.

 # How to test?
-Try to open `https://aws.amazon.com/about-aws/` and you will be redirected to `https://amazonaws-china.com/cn/about-aws/`
+Try to open `https://aws.amazon.com/about-aws/` and you will be redirected to `https://amazonaws-china.com/cn/about-aws/`.
+Other documents page will also get automatical redirecton.

 Pull request is welcoming.